shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 ###  Basic `retrieveShippingQuote` Example

 This is an MVP example that returns the most critical information.
 It does not include multi-origin or any other advanced functionality but does include the `shipperhq_shipping_group` item attribute.
-See the Detailed Rate API Example portion of this document for a more detailed example.
+See the Detailed Rates API Example portion of this document for a more detailed example.

 #### Rate Request